JetBrains/intellij-micropython/README.md

 * [PyBoard](https://github.com/vlasovskikh/intellij-micropython/wiki/Pyboard)

-**Note:**
-This plugin is intended for the development, upload and execution of MicroPython **code files** using an attached MicroPython device.
-It does **NOT** support flashing the MicroPython **firmware image** to that device.
-For MicroPython firmware images and flashing instructions see [MicroPython Downloads](http://micropython.org/download).
+**Note:** This plugin is intended for the development, upload and execution of _Python files_ using an attached MicroPython device.
+It does **not** yet support flashing the MicroPython firmware image to that device.
+See [these instructions](http://micropython.org/download) flashing MicroPython firmware images to devices.

 This plugin is still in its early days.
 It will support more MicroPython devices and more device-specific and MicroPython-specific modules eventually.
 We are interested in your contributions to the project.
 Feel free to open issues and send pull requests!

 ## Features